manasidek/School_District_Analysis/README.md

 - Data Source: [Student Data](https://github.com/manasidek/School_District_Analysis/blob/main/Student_Data_Challenge_Starter_Code/Resources/new_full_student_data.csv)

-- Software: Anaconda 22.9.0 ,Python 3.7.6,Jupyter Notebook 6.4.12
+- Software: Anaconda 22.9.0, Python 3.7.6, Jupyter Notebook 6.4.12

 ## Student Analysis Results

-The Script for the analysis is: [Student Data Code](https://github.com/manasidek/School_District_Analysis/tree/main/Student_Data_Challenge_Starter_Code/Solved)
+The script for the analysis is: [Student Data Code](https://github.com/manasidek/School_District_Analysis/tree/main/Student_Data_Challenge_Starter_Code/Solved)

 ### Collecting the Student Data

 Import the Data from the file and store it in a DataFrame.
 This DataFrame is displayed as follows

-The Script used to read the data is:
+The script used to read the data is:
 ```
 # Create the path and import the data
 full_student_data = os.path.join('../Resources/new_full_student_data.csv')